WSU-4110/DAIRemote/README.md

 ## Getting Started
 Our latest release can be found at [releases](https://github.com/WSU-4110/DAIRemote/releases/tag/Release).
 ### Desktop
-1. First, extract the contents of DAIRemote.zip to a desired location.
+1. First, download the DAIRemote.exe to a desired location.
 2. Simply double click the DAIRemote.exe to start the deskptop application.
 ### Android
 1. Connect your android device to your desktop with a suitable cable & file transfer enabled.